 The story of rats in London

-The First Settlers (1st – 3rd Century)
+The First Settlers (First to Third Century)

-The Black Death (14th Century)
+The Black Death (Fourteenth Century)

 The Black Death was one of the deadliest pandemics in human history, claiming up to 50% of Europe’s population and countless more in the Middle East between 1347 and 1351.
 It’s believed to have originated in Central Asia and been transported to Europe by traders along the Silk Road and on ships from Asia to Europe.
 The exact vessel?
 It’s generally thought that the fleas on rats were the carriers, and the large population of rats in Europe were to blame for the disease spreading so quickly.

-The Great Plague of London (17th Century)
+The Great Plague of London (Seventeenth Century)

 In 1665, shortly before the Great Fire of London in 1666, the Plague struck London again.
 The Great Plague was once again spread by the fleas on rats, and it claimed approximately a quarter of London’s population.
 Thankfully, the Great Plague marked the end of the era of major bubonic plague outbreaks in England.
 While rats weren’t directly responsible, their connection to the disease is undeniable.
-It’s a large part of the reason we still strongly associate rats with disease.
+It’s a large part of the reason we still strongly associate rats with the disease.

-Sir Henry Cole’s Rat (19th Century)
+Sir Henry Cole’s Rat (Nineteenth Century)

 Rat’s haven’t always been the bane of London life; in fact, rats indirectly helped to improve the way we store records.
 This is the peculiar tale of the rat affectionately known as belonging to Sir Henry Cole.
 Britain’s public records were once kept in an old stable in London.
 Of course, these records were kept on paper, and stables are notoriously damp places.
 Fairly soon, Sir Henry Cole, a civil servant, saw that the papers were sticking together and rotting, and attracting a lot of rats.

 He found a dead rat whose stomach contained some of these records, and he used this as evidence of the poor conditions in which the public records were kept.
-This lead to the official Public Records Office, now known as the National Archives.
-The rat in question has been preserved as is on display in the National Archives.
+This led to the official Public Records Office, now known as the National Archives.
+The rat in question has been preserved, as is on display in the National Archives.
 You could argue that if it wasn’t for that rat, it could have been many more years before record-keeping methods were improved.

 Rats in London Today

 This statistic has been quoted for a hundred years.
-It comes from an estimate of the rat population in 1909 where a survey was conducted regarding whether people whether it was reasonable to assume there was one rat for every acre of land.
-As it happened, there were approximately 40 million acres of cultivated land at the time, and approximately 40 million people living in Britain.
+It comes from an estimate of the rat population in 1909, where a survey was conducted regarding whether people thought it was reasonable to assume there was one rat for every acre of land.
+As it happened, there were approximately 40 million acres of cultivated land at the time and approximately 40 million people living in Britain.
 Since then, that “statistic” has been stuck in the public psyche without proper scrutiny.